Steven J. Horner: Rebel With a Cause

 What bores you?

-Reality television this is truly the dumbing down of the people, followed closely but self-gratifying people.
+Reality television is truly the dumbing down of the people, followed closely but self-gratifying people.

 Do you believe in an afterlife and why do you believe it so?

 Okay, metaphysics also bores me.
 No, I personally do not believe in the afterlife or a mythical deity.
-I do believe that each day if you get up and do your best, someone will remember you and tell someone else of what kind of daily hero you were and through the oral history that memory will be forever.
+I do believe that each day if you get up and do your best, someone will remember you and tell someone else what kind of daily hero you were, and through the oral history, that memory will be forever.